Democracy in Nigeria

 Nigeria’s democracy was severely weakened by the civil war and centralization of power during the military era.
 The conflict helped concentrate oil revenues in the hands of army officials and seeded a powerful, wealthy, and often corrupt military elite.
 The dictatorships militarized Nigeria’s political space and disrupted the flourishing of democratic institutions and culture.

 Nigeria’s army – once regarded as the continent’s most capable – has been dramatically weakened over the past decade.
-It has failed to provide basic security in large parts of the country, struggling to contain an insurgency by the terrorist group Boko Haram in the north-east.
+It has failed to provide basic security in large parts of the country, struggling to contain Islamist terrorists groups in the north-east, banditry in the north-west and armed attacks across the middle-belt states.

 These security and law enforcement challenges are aggravated by the fledgling state of Nigeria’s democratic institutions.